animalbiodiversitylab/envar/README.md

 ## Download environmental variables in R

 The *envar R* package streamlines the retrieval and processing of environmental variables for ecological modelling.
-Selecting a proper set of environmental variables is a cornerstone of any ecological study but is often relegated to a simplistic use of a few widespread variables.
 When conducting an ecological analysis, the response of one or more variable(s) is modelled as a function of one or more predictor(s).
-When variables are not directly collected in the field or through remote sensing, and information on the spatial location of samples is available, global and already published maps can be used to define variable values.
+When variables are not directly collected, global and already published maps can be used to define variable values.
 This process is often time-consuming and requires the standardization of different sources to the same study area and/or the extraction of value across study points and/or the conversion to a common coordinate reference system. *envar* is an *R* package that allows the download of a wide range of environmental variables from different pre-existing sources, to make the whole process of retrieving variables easier and faster, and integrated within the R environment.
-The user can thus avoid to manually download and process different variables from different sources, and instead focus on the analysis itself and integrate the downloaded and processed variables within a single R pipeline.

 ## Example of package purpose and use